-Worksheet: Graphs of Proportional Relationships
+Worksheet: Tables and Graphs of Proportional Relationships

 Jennifer decided to make pizzas.
 The graph shows the number of tomatoes needed for a given number of pizzas.